Bong Tan (executive)

 Lucio Khao Tan Jr. (June 14, 1966 – November 11, 2019), also known as Bong Tan, was a Filipino business executive and basketball coach.
 He was the son of Filipino-Chinese multimillionaire Lucio Tan.

 Education

 In 1991, Tan graduated from the University of California, Davis with a Bachelor of Science degree in Civil Engineering.
-Tan also have a master's degree in Business Administration from the Kellogg School of Management Northwestern University.
+Tan also has a master's degree in Business Administration from the Kellogg School of Management Northwestern University.

 Business career

 In October 2019, Tan was appointed as president of the PAL Holdings Inc., the holding company of his father's flag carrier Philippine Airlines Inc.

 He was also director and president of Tanduay Distillers Inc. and Eton Properties Philippines Inc. and director and vice president of Fortune Tobacco Corp.

 Basketball career

 Ownership

 Tan owned the second reincarnation of the Tanduay in the PBA, then coached by Alfrancis Chua and led by Sonny Alvarado and Eric Menk.
-The team reached Finals for its first conference as second reincarnation of the team, but lost to Formula Shell in six games.
+The team reached the Finals for its first conference as second reincarnation of the team, but lost to Formula Shell in six games.
 But after Sonny Alvarado's expulsion from the league and deportation, and Tan's statement about the league being an San Miguel league' (favoring San Miguel Corporation teams), the team sold its franchise after 3 years to the Lina Group.

 Tan also owned Tanduay Light Rhum Masters in the PBA D-League, and he is the backer of the MPBL team Batangas City Tanduay Rhum Masters.